 Plants that recover dangerous chemicals from the byproducts of oil refineries, and then process those chemicals into substances used to manufacture everything from plastics to food preservatives, can be found throughout the Houston area.
-Although chemical plants operate without serious incident 99.99% of the time, there have been several major chemical plant explosions and fires where chemical plant workers were injured or even killed.
-In Houston, the chemical plant explosion lawyer at The Doan Law Firmrepresents workers injured by such explosions.
+Although chemical plants operate without serious incidents 99.99% of the time, there have been several major chemical plant explosions and fires where chemical plant workers were injured or even killed.
+The Houston chemical plant explosion lawyer at The Doan Law Firm represents workers injured by such explosions.

 It is rare to find a single, isolated cause of a chemical plant explosion.
 A review of investigations following previous explosions shows that most chemical plant explosions were due to some combination of equipment failure and human error.

 Because chemical processing often requires subjecting potentially dangerous substances to extreme temperatures at high pressures, it is critically important that each piece of equipment used in a chemical plant be properly constructed and then closely monitored for signs of failure.
 If a piece of equipment fails and causes a chemical plant worker to suffer an injury, the plant’s owner could be found liable and ordered to pay damages to the injured worker.